maashaw/workr/README.md

 ## What is this project

 A few quick and dirty scripts to make it easier to set up an R cluster for running parallel data analyses (e.g. with parallel, future, furrr, etc).
+Incorporates a couple of quirks of my environment, including making use of full disk encryption with Clevis for automatic unlocking.

 ## What does it do?